FanDarenX/FanDarenX/README.md

 🚀 **Aspiring Researcher in Embodied AI & Robotics**

-I am an undergraduate student majoring in Computer Science/Automation at **[Your University]**.
+I am an undergraduate student majoring in Computer Science/Automation at **[NEFU]**.
 My passion lies in bridging the gap between high-level AI reasoning and low-level robot control (Sim-to-Real).

 Currently, I am focusing on **Open-Vocabulary Perception** and **Robust Control for Manipulators**.